 - How much each shareholder will invest in the business

-- How loans made to the company by shareholders are repaid
+- How the company will repay business loans made by shareholders

-- What corporate offices will be held by the shareholders and the compensation they will receive
+- What corporate offices the shareholders will hold, and what compensation they will receive

 - The fringe benefits available to shareholders